hspazio/hspazio.github.io/_posts/2017-11-27-elastic-notifier-gem.markdown

 ### What information is being sent?

-At the time the notifier is invoked it collects some information from the environment, serializes it together with the exception details and sent it to the Elastic instance.
+At the time the notifier is invoked it collects some information from the environment, serializes it together with the exception details and sends it to the Elastic instance.

 ```ruby
 {